marianosimone/take-a-look/quotes.md

 > Creatives aren’t good at their art because of their tools; their talent stems from the skills and knowledge they’ve acquired while using their tools.
 And if those tools stop working or a better one is invented, you can simply switch without losing the accumulated knowledge of your craft.
 At worse, switching tools will simply slow you down a little, temporarily.

 Paul Jarvis [about tools](http://pjrvs.com/a/tools)

+> Chaos: When the present determines the future, but the approximate present does not approximately determine the future.

+Edward Norton Lorenz